-The third patient plaintiff was Wolf Breiman, a retired landscape architect from Ventura who was diagnosed with an incurable cancer of the white blood cells called multiple myeloma.
+The third patient plaintiff was Wolf Breiman, a retired landscape architect from Ventura who was diagnosed with multiple myeloma, an incurable cancer of the white blood cells.
 Wolf and his wife, Debbie, were staunch supporters of end-of-life options for all Californians.

 “I see it as an expansion of individual rights by giving people more autonomy,” said Wolf.
 “I am 87 years old.
 I’m OK with death.
 I just don’t want to go out in misery.”

-The suit coincided with the legislative campaign to authorize medical aid in dying in California by passing the End of Life Option Act (SB 128), which was signed into law by Governor Jerry Brown on October 5, 2015.
+The suit coincided with the legislative campaign to authorize medical aid in dying in California called the End of Life Option Act (SB 128).
+The Act was signed into law by Governor Jerry Brown on October 5, 2015.
 This made California the fifth state to authorize medical aid in dying, a bittersweet victory that came too late for Christy O’Donnell.